Pediatric Physical Therapy for Plagiocephaly:Guide

 The Role of Pediatric Physical Therapy in Preventing Plagiocephaly

-Physical therapy involved in treatment of plagiocephaly ensures that the skull grows healthily in that pressure that was on the flat side of the skull is relieved with the help of physical therapy.
+Physical therapy involved in the treatment of plagiocephaly ensures that the skull grows healthily in the pressure that was on the flat side of the skull is relieved with the help of physical therapy.
 One of them is the neck-strengthening exercises that enable the baby to move the head as he or she wishes.
 It is known to give the tummy time to have the muscles in place to balance the development of the skull.
 Pediatric Physical Therapy for Plagiocephaly is aimed at obtaining an even pressure distribution, making the child’s head more roundish.
 This eventually led to better symmetry as well as natural development of the skull of the baby.

 How Pediatric Physical Therapy for Plagiocephaly Supports Healthy Skull Growth